Fundraising Letters: Questions To Ask Yourself Before You Ask Anyone For A Donation

 Poorly conceived appeals lead to poor results.
 Letters written in haste usually waste money and hinder donations.

-The secret to attracting new donors, renewing support, raising funds, building relationships and retaining loyal donors with direct mail is to ask yourself the tough questions before you ask anyone for a donation.
+The secret to attracting new donors, renewing support, raising funds, building relationships, and retaining loyal donors with direct mail is to ask yourself the tough questions before you ask anyone for a donation.
 You need to know who you are writing to, why you are writing them, and what you want them to do.

 Most of your donors share a common trait.
 What is it?
 Are they all touched by heart disease in some way?
 Are they all veterans?
 Are they all former students of your university?
 Are they all theater-goers?

-Understanding your audience is the first step because who you mail to is the single most important determinant of your success.
-You can craft the most moving appeal letter of the decade but your campaign will flop if you mail it to the wrong people.
+Understanding your audience is the first step, because who you mail to is the single most important determinant of your success.
+You can craft the most moving appeal letter of the decade, but your campaign will flop if you mail it to the wrong people.

-Here are some of the questions you should ask yourself to get a better understanding of your donors' and how to appeal to them in a relevant way that motivates them to give.
+Here are some of the questions you should ask yourself to get a better understanding of your donors and how to appeal to them in a relevant way that motivates them to give.

-This means you need to take your attention away from your financial need and turn it to your cause.
-What crisis, opportunity, current event, issue or need is causing you to appeal for funds today?
+That sounds like a dumb question, right?
+You are writing because you need money!
+That's a given.
+But as someone has so well said, donors do not give to you because you have a need.
+They give to you because you meet a need.This means you need to take your attention away from your financial need and turn it to your cause.
+What crisis, opportunity, current event, issue, or need is causing you to appeal for funds today?
 Focus on that and not on your need for funds.
 Here are some other questions to ask at this stage: